-Term Description Slave The device addressed by a Master.
+Term Description Master The device that initiates and terminates a transmission.
+The Master also generates the SCL clock.
+Slave The device addressed by a Master.
 Transmitter The device placing data on the bus.
 Receiver The device reading data from the bus.

-The PRTWI bit in "Minimizing Power Consumption" on page 42 must be written to zero to enable the 2-wire Serial Interface.
+The PRTWI bit in "Minimizing Power Consumption" on page 43 must be written to zero to enable the 2-wire Serial Interface.